LiliZhu1999/Resume_Lili_Zhu/README.md

  ## Skills / Courses
  - Java
- - Foreign Languages: Native speaker in Chinese, some Spanish
  -	Effective time manager with ability to multi-task and prioritize responsibilities
  -	Faster learner